Dynamic mapping from static labels: remote sensing dynamic sample generation with temporal-spectral embedding: Discussion

-\textbf{Anomaly detection.} To evaluate the individual contribution of each module within TasGen, we conduct an ablation study across six geographically and ecologically diverse regions.
+To evaluate the individual contribution of each module within TasGen, we conduct an ablation study across six geographically and ecologically diverse regions.
 Table \ref{tab:ablation-transposed} summarizes the anomaly detection F1-score (F1-A) under five model settings: the full TasGen architecture and four ablated variants where one key module is removed at a time.

-The \textit{full TasGen model} consistently outperforms all ablated variants in every region, demonstrating the effectiveness of its integrated design.
-Removing the \textit{dual-dimension embedding} structure leads to a significant performance drop.
+\textbf{Rationale for decoupling and coupling.} Removing the \textit{dual-dimension embedding} means we directly learn the temporal and spectral features jointly, without decoupling them in the first stage.
+Removing the \textit{HTS-VAE} means we learn the temporal and spectral patterns separately, without recognizing them as a whole in the reconstruction process.
+We can see from Table \ref{tab:ablation-transposed} that removing the \textit{dual-dimension embedding} structure leads to a significant performance drop.
 This module enables explicit compression of temporal and spectral dependencies into two disentangled embeddings, which are then fused hierarchically.
 Without this disentanglement, the model suffers from representational entanglement: temporal fluctuations may interfere with spectral pattern recognition, and vice versa.
 This makes it harder for the model to isolate true anomalies from natural variation in either domain.
 Disabling the \textit{HTS-VAE} results in the largest drop in most regions.
 HTS-VAE introduces a structured generative process, where temporal context $\textbf{e}_t$ guides the learning of spectral representations $\textbf{e}_s$, ensuring that spectral anomalies are interpreted within their correct temporal phase.
 Without hierarchical conditioning, the model treats spectral and temporal embeddings independently, which leads to temporal misalignment and inaccurate anomaly detection.
-The \textit{sample curation strategy} ensures that spectral embeddings are not learned from noisy or transient temporal patterns by first reconstructing a clean version of the time-series via Deconv1D layers.
-Removing this module means the model directly learns the patterns through the raw inputs, introducing risks of overfitting to clouds, sensor noise, or short-term fluctuations.
-This is especially problematic in wetland regions (e.g., PL, SD), where false positives are easily triggered by seasonal water-level shifts.
-The F1-A drops in these cases highlight the importance of pre-filtering as a noise-robust foundation for subsequent representation learning.
-Replacing the expressive \textit{Glow flow-based posterior} with a standard Gaussian reduces model flexibility, resulting in moderate F1-A degradation.
-The Glow module expands the representational capacity beyond a simple Gaussian assumption, allowing the model to better approximate complex and multimodal latent distributions, which are common in real-world spatiotemporal data.